linxule/Feeback4SolidarityProject/Research/Block_and_Mortar_Metric.md

         - Number of charitable organization who have adopted blockchain-assets as a donation method
     - Automated Transaction Machine (ATM)
         - Number of ATMs for blockchain-assets
+    - Relative Value
+        - Relative increase in perceived value of blockchain-assets